DimaKosy/MusicVisuals/README.md

 }
 ```

-Each point is joined to the next point to make a wave
+Each point is joined to the next point to make a wave like so:
 ```Java
 mv.line(p1, points[i] + WaveHeight, p2, points[(i+1)%AmtPoints] + WaveHeight);
 ```
-this allows us to render a single wave.
+...which allows us to render a single wave.

 By rendering multiple waves we can also call on the JoinWaveVerts() function.
 This function joines the vertices of the waves so as to create triangles between them.